StefanoBelli/blkdev-snapshot/README.md

 ~~~

 if u+x is not enabled on shellscript files, just enable it with ```chmod``` or use ```bash <test script name>``` directly

+### Compatibility notes

+I got the script "```demo/runalltests.sh```" to be correctly executed using kernel versions 6.8.x, 6.11.x, 6.12.x, 6.16.x.

+Most likely, it also works for Linux versions in between of them.

+Module was developed and deeply tested on Linux 6.16.x.

+It should work also for Linux 6.6.x and 6.7.x.

+Pay attention to your distribution's setup: on Ubuntu, MAC LSM (AppArmor) will prevent the creation of "/snapshot" directory, probably some default MAC rules, namespace issues, etc...

+I **suppose** it is AppArmor fault because on other distros (Fedora, Arch and Gentoo), with same kernel versions (or, at least, same series), everything works.

 ## Module overview